isthissuraj/to_do_list_cli/README.md

 ## Deployment

-To deploy this project run
+Deploy this project using by doing ---

 #### to see commands/functions
 ```bash